 Subject Identity Information: Information that identifies the Certificate Subject.
-Subject Identity Information does not include a Domain Name listed in the subjectAltName extension or the Subject commonName field.
+Subject Identity Information does not include a Domain Name or an IP Address listed in the subjectAltName extension or the Subject commonName field.

 Subordinate CA: A Certification Authority whose Certificate is signed by the Root CA, or another Subordinate CA.